jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 After the excitement faded, I felt I was overloading the Raspberry Pi.
 The Pi should concentrate on robot control and high-level processing, while delegating hardware communication to another device.
 This is where Arduino comes into the picture.

 ## Second Attempt - Raspberry Pi with Arduino
-Arduino is a microcontroller optimized for low-level tasks, including precise PWM motor control, reading motor encoder outputs, retrieving sensor data, and managing real-time tasks without the overhead of an operating system.
+Arduino is a microcontroller optimized for low-level tasks, such as precise PWM motor control, reading motor encoder outputs, retrieving sensor data, and managing real-time tasks without the overhead of an operating system.
 In contrast, Raspberry Pi is a single-board computer that can run AI/ML models and execute path-planning algorithms.

 I integrated Arduino into my robot design and rewired the motors, LED light, and PIR sensor.
 Here is its current appearance.